Computer Security Fundamentals

 Learn about various attacks in computer and network systems, including node- and network-level attacks; modeling and analyzing attack propagation and impacts; identifying core system vulnerabilities; and detection and defense strategies against attacks, including network forensics.

-Students must have an undergraduate degree in computer science or computer engineering to be admitted into this concentration.
-Courses in this concentration require undergraduate coursework in analysis of algorithms, operating systems, computer architecture, program design, computer organization, object-oriented software design and data structures.
+It is recommended that students in this concentration have undergraduate coursework in analysis of algorithms, operating systems, computer architecture, program design, computer organization, object-oriented software design and data structures.

 This concentration requires four core courses, four concentration courses, one elective course, one practicum course and one electronic portfolio demonstrating completion of core program competencies.
 For a full list of courses, view the Graduate Catalog.
 View the cybersecurity application deadlines.